mikroskeem/haste-server/README.md

 ## Installation

 1. Download the package, and expand it
-2. Explore the settings inside of config.js, but the defaults should be good
+2. Copy config.sample.js to config.js and configure, but the defaults should be good
-3.  `npm install`
+3. Install dependencies using `yarn install` (`npm` works aswell, but `yarn` is hella faster, trust me)
-4.  `npm start`
+4.  `yarn start`

 ## Settings